 The Dental Crown Process

 For a dental crown going over an existing tooth, we’ll take an impression of your mouth with the Itero 3-D digital scanner.
 This allows us to get a detailed 3-D model of the tooth to make you a restoration that will fit comfortably in your mouth.
-The crown is fabricated off this model and matched to the size, shape, and color that you discussed.
+The crown is fabricated from this model and matched to the size, shape, and color that you discussed.

 Once the crown is fabricated, a final fitting will be done by Dr. Dham at our office.
 She’ll make sure that the crown is comfortable and looks the way you want it to.
 Once you’re happy with the restoration, it’ll be permanently bonded to your tooth.